ArchReview #121

 1

-Inside, the brick wall is plastered in dark gray to create a softer environment on the terrace.3
+Inside, the brick wall is plastered dark gray to create a softer feel on the terrace.3

-An interesting architectural move is that the left roof slope on the main facade is depicted by a thin beam structure.
-Probably the clinker tiles of the same series are used there, in view of the lack of support for the full-size bricks.4
+An interesting architectural move: the left roof slope on the main facade is rendered as a thin lattice structure.
+Clinker tiles from the same series were probably used there, since there's no support for full-size bricks.4